AustenLamacraft/audio-mps/README.md

 ## Todo

+1. ~~What about initialization?
+Glorot variance depends on size.
+Change to uniform~~
 1. Sampling
-1. What about initialization?
-Glorot variance depends on size.
+1. Interaction picture
+1. Prepare spectrograph code to look at effect of upsampling (reducing delta_t)
-1. Monitor change of state to see if it is small
+1. Monitor change of state upon update to see if it is small.
 1. Exploring latent space